The Five Elements Needed to Master Emotional Writing

 Like a medieval torturer choosing the right tools of the trade, choose the one that digs the deepest.

-Choose the scenario that makes your audience cringe until we can see all of their teeth.
+Choose the scenario that makes your readers squirm on the edge of their seat.

-Pick the joke that makes your readers snort with laughter.
+Pick the joke that makes them snort with laughter.

-And describe the monster until your readers are forced to sleep with the lights on for the next few months.
+And describe the monster until they are forced to sleep with the lights on for the next few months.

 Do all that, and your writing will improve.